snaphat/InfinityEngineBetterRandom/README.md

 One notable consequence of this difference is that platforms with superior pseudo-random number generators may exhibit a higher likelihood of consecutive high rolls, such as consistently rolling the maximum value (e.g., rolling all 6's during an ability roll).

 This distinction becomes particularly evident when observing ability autorollers.
-With the original algorithm, the occurrence of ability roll totals surpassing 104 seems highly improbable, if not impossible.
-However, when running an autoroller for an extended period on a Linux system with a different algorithm, roll totals of 105 and 106 do occur.
+With the original algorithm, the occurrence of ability roll totals surpassing `104` seems highly improbable, if not impossible.
+However, when running an autoroller for an extended period on a Linux system with a different algorithm, roll totals of `105` and `106` do occur.

-The provided table presents the probabilities of obtaining specific roll totals, along with their corresponding normalized and rounded relative probabilities.
-These relative probabilities serve to highlight the relative disparity between the likelihood of rolling one specific total compared to another.
-For example, if you roll 104, you can anticipate rolling 103 approximately 4.399 times on average.
-Of particular note is that the likelihood of rolling 105 should be only about 5.25 times less likely than 104.
+The table below provides the probabilities of achieving certain roll totals, along with their normalized and rounded relative probabilities.
+These relative probabilities demonstrate the difference in likelihood between different roll totals.
+For instance, when rolling `104`, the average occurrence of rolling `103` is approximately `4.399` times.
+It is worth noting that, on average, there should be one occurrence of rolling `105` for every `5.250` rolls of `104`.
+Similarly, on average, there should be one occurrence of rolling `106` for every `153.999` rolls of
+`104`.

 | **Roll Total** | **Probability of Occurrence** | **Normalized to 103** | **Normalized to 104** | **Normalized to 105** | **Normalized to 106** | **Normalized to 107** | **Normalized to 108** |
 |---------------:|------------------------------:|----------------------:|----------------------:|----------------------:|----------------------:|----------------------:|----------------------:|